SamuelIdowu/Degen-Telegram-Bot/README.md

 2. **No tokens detected**: Verify RPC endpoint connectivity
 3. **RugCheck API errors**: Check rate limiting and API key
 4. **Build errors**: Ensure TypeScript is installed globally
+5. **Service sleeping on Render**: Verify keep-alive mechanism is working

 ### Logs

 - Console logs show real-time monitoring status
 - Error logs are saved to `data/error.log`
 - Token data is stored in `data/tokens.json`

+## Keep-Alive Mechanism

+This bot includes a built-in keep-alive mechanism that pings its own health endpoint every 14 minutes to prevent free tier services like Render from sleeping.
+This ensures continuous monitoring of Solana for new tokens.

 ## Security Considerations